 Guardrail: Replace all existing guardrail and end treatments within the project limits.
+Recently installed guardrail and end treatments on the I-77 widening project (Project ID P027002) can be retained if they are not damaged, are in good working condition and are warranted based on the proposed design.
 New guardrail shall be added where necessary in order to meet current design standards.
 The CONTRACTOR shall place asphalt curb and flume in front of all new guardrail posts according to SCDOT Standard Drawing 803-105-00 and 403-210-00.
 Asphalt curb and flume shall be omitted on high side of superelevated sections.
 Asphalt flume shall be placed at locations to ensure adequate drainage or as directed by the SCDOT Resident Construction Engineer.
 CONTRACTOR shall pave the entire shoulder width in front of all new guardrail utilizing the mainline pavement design shown in Exhibit 4c.